isomerpages/nlb-biblioasia/_holding-area/A Great Way to Fly: The Singapore Airlines Story.md

 The SIA logo was conceptualised by San Francisco design firm Landor Associates in 1972.
 The logo of a golden bird, against a deep midnight blue tail, was chosen to “[reflect] the modernity and sophistication” of SIA.
 All SIA aircrafts have been carrying this distinctive livery ever since with only a subtle change in 1987 when new gold, blue and yellow accents were introduced.[^15]

 ![](/images/Vol%2018%20Issue%202/The%20Singapore%20Airlines%20Story/A%20Great%20Way%20to%20Fly:%20The%20Singapore%20Airlines%20Story%20-%20Image%204.png)
-<div style="background-color: white;">Singapore Airlines stewardess See Biew Wah with French designer Pierre Balmain, creator of the sarong kebaya uniform, and Madeleine Kohler, Balmain’s Director of Creations and Special Projects, c.
-1972.
-Singapore Airlines Collection, courtesy of National Archives of Singapore.</div>
+<div style="background-color: white;">A Singapore Airlines baggage tag, 1970s.
+Collection of the National Museum of Singapore, National Heritage Board.</div>

 Arguably the most distinctive trademark about SIA is the form-fitting batik sarong kebaya uniform worn by its stewardesses.
 The uniform was designed by French couturier Pierre Balmain in 1968 for Malaysia-Singapore Airlines.
 In 1974, Balmain made minor revisions to the uniform, retaining the air stewardess sarong kebaya but introducing new three-piece outfits for the ground stewardesses and female ticketing staff.
 The sarong kebaya – with its vibrant coloured floral motifs and patterned border batik print – is tailor-made for each crew member.[^16]